 See history of Mt.
 Hope Street here: http://www.mthopelc.org/about-us/history/

 Lippitt Hill: A dense, predominantly African-American, 30-acre residential neighborhood on the northern edge of College Hill and bounded by Olney Street, North Main Street, Doyle Avenue and Camp Street, was identified as “blighted” by the PRA through the provisions of the Federal Housing Act of 1949 and the City’s Redevelopment Act of 1956, and razed to make way for the inferior University Heights shopping and apartment complex.
 For more information visit: https://www.stagesoffreedom.org/lippitt-hill-project

 # Olney Street Baptist Church: 100 Olney Street.
-On December 19, 1901, the sum of one thousand dollars was paid, and the property located at 30 Olney Street became the home of the Olney Street Baptist Church for a period of fifty-eight years.
-The church was razed during the destruction of Lippitt Hill and moved to new quaters at this present location.
+On December 19, 1901, one thousand dollars was paid for the church at 30 Olney Street beoming the home of the Olney Street Baptist Church for fifty-eight years.
+Harlem Renaissance author, Rudolph Fisher, attended services here.
+The church was razed during the destruction of Lippitt Hill and moved to a new edifice it built in 1963.

 Olney Street Riot 1831 - Marker: Olney Street Baptist Church, 100 Olney Street.
 Inscription: "The Site of the Second Major Riot in 19th century Providence between Afro-American residents and white workers."
 Read more here:

 Vincent Brown Recreation Center: 438 Hope Street.
 Named for a prominent Black community leader who created the Mt.
 Hope Neighborhood Association.

 Martin Luther King, Jr. Elementary School: 35 Camp Street